Using the H5P Mark the Words Tool

 5. Once you have finished adding your answers, click Behavioural settings to expand the tab.

-6. Tick the Enable "Retry" tickbox to allow students to try to answer the question correctly multiple times.
+6. Tick the Enable "Retry" tickbox to allow students to try and answer the question correctly multiple times.

 7. Tick the Enable "Show solution" button box, to show students the answers after the first time they get it wrong.
 Selecting both of these options will let the student see the answers when they get the question wrong, and then allow them to answer again, effectively ensuring a 100% correct answer rate.
 Both of these options will be enabled by default.
 You can disable either option to make it tougher to answer correctly.